niccokunzmann/niccokunzmann.github.io/dichtungen/_posts/2016-12-22-santa-clause-is-coming-to-drown.md

 ( That he's making a list )
   He is some kind of god
 ( He is (kind of) a god )
-  and he should be dismissed,
+  and he should be dismissed:
-  'cause there shall be only one god around!
+  there shall be only one god around!

   If he knows when you are sleeping
   And he knows when you're awake